monsoonmaelstrom/book2/book2.md

 “Hmm?”

-“Before,” he says.
+“Before,” he reminds me.
 “When you came to find me.
 What did you want to talk about?”

 “Oh.”
 I sigh.
 “Lisette.
 We can’t take her to the flat, Liam.”